-Join us on February 3, 2018 for the 3rd Annual SEMO Double Reed Day.
-This year’s Guest Artist is Melissa Bosma, Lecturer of Oboe at Oklahoma State University and the host is Dr. Jacqueline Wilson, Assistant Professor of Double Reeds at Southeast Missouri State University.
+Join us on February 16, 2019 for the 4th Annual SEMO Double Reed Day.
+This year’s Guest Artists are Nermis Mieses, Assistant Professor of Oboe at Bowling Green State University and Susan Nelson, Associate Professor of Bassoon at Bowling Green State University.
+The host is Dr. Jacqueline Wilson, Assistant Professor of Double Reeds at Southeast Missouri State University.

 As an avid supporter of new music, Dr. Wilson has premiered and commissioned works by composers Chia-yu Hsu, Rachel Devorah Trapp, Jonathan Middleton, Brian Van Winkle, David Sumner, and Anthony Donofrio.
 Her dissertation, a performance guide and analysis of the Concerto for Bassoon and Low Strings by Sofia Gubaidulina, advocates for the integration of modern repertoire into the standard pedagogical curriculum.
 Dr. Wilson (Yakama) is especially passionate about diversity and American Indian representation in classical music and frequently performs the works of Native composers.
 She has founded a website, MoltoNativeMusic.com, that celebrates and promotes Native American activity in Classical music, and currently serves as the diversity advocate for the Meg Quigley Vivaldi Competition and Symposium.